-The student will be required to take a closed book mid-term exam which will cover material presented in class and the reading material assigned.
-The mid-term may also include problems to be solved.
+The student will be required to take a closed book mid-term exam which will cover material presented in class and the reading material assigned and/or a take-home programming problem.

 4. Final Project (25%)

 The student project will be comprehensive game prototype that will leverage concepts learned and components from pervious assignments.